 Many wine lovers will know of Phylloxera.
 For those that don’t, here’s a short resume.
 The first outbreak was in 1863 at Roquemaure in the Rhône Valley in France.
 The vineyards suddenly began to wither and died rapidly, cause unknown.
-It was due to a microscopic American insect that attacked the roots of the plants, which became known as Phylloxera vastatrix.
+It was due to a microscopic American insect attacking the plants’ roots, which became known as Phylloxera vastatrix.

 Phylloxera came to Europe on infested wild American grapevines imported by botanists and collectors.
-Those vines are a different species to the European one used for winemaking.
-Eventually, it turned out that the American vines had evolved a natural resistance to the insect, but unfortunately, the European species, Vitis vinifera, had none.
+Those vines are a different species compared to the European species used for winemaking.
+Eventually, it turned out that the American vines had evolved a natural resistance to the insect, but unfortunately, the European species Vitis vinifera had none.
 Hence the insect spread remorselessly, rapidly destroying any vines in its path, with no remedy.

 Finally, after years of argument and denial, there was a breakthrough.
 The solution was to graft the upper grape-bearing part of the European vine onto the resistant American roots.
 Replanting with such grafted vines finally saved the day.
-However, Phylloxera is endemic in 99%+ of the vineyards of the world and grafted vines remain necessary.
+Unfortunately, Phylloxera is endemic in 99%+ of the world’s vineyards, and grafted vines remain necessary.
 Only a few isolated pockets have survived without this infestation.